jellyfin-archive/cordova-plugin-chromecast/README.md

 The auto tests also run in desktop chrome.
 They use the google provided cast_sender.js.
-These are particularily useful for ensuring we are following the [official Google Cast API for Chrome](https://developers.google.com/cast/docs/reference/chrome#chrome.cast) correctly.
+These are particularly useful for ensuring we are following the [official Google Cast API for Chrome](https://developers.google.com/cast/docs/reference/chrome#chrome.cast) correctly.
 To run the tests:
 * run: `npm run host-chrome-tests [<port default=8432>]`
 * Navigate to: `http://localhost:<port>/chrome/tests_chrome.html`